auth0-samples/auth0-react-samples/01-Login/README.md

-# Scenario #1 - Logging In and Gated Content
+# Sample 01 - Logging In and Gated Content

 This sample demonstrates: